Someone takes a medical exam for some reason other

 - In another episode, Jason allows a pediatrician to examine him to show a teenage boy it's no big deal.
 This is how his hernia is discovered.

 - In Scrubs, there was an episode with a hypochondriac patient who demanded every test available.
 Eventually, as they were running out of tests and trying to convince the guy he was obviously perfectly healthy, Dr. Cox sets him up with an extremely uncomfortable test for a one-in-a-million condition in the hopes that he'll go away.
 It unexpectedly turned out positive.

 - In Coupling, Sally buys three pregnancy tests because she doesn't know what a negative test looks like and asks Susan and Jane to take one each.
 Of the three of them, it's the apparently infertile Susan who turns out to be pregnant.

-- The exact same scenario was done years earlier on The Jack Benny Program.
-Jack goes with a neighborhood boy to the dentist because the boy is scared.
+- On The Jack Benny Program, Jack goes with a neighborhood boy to the dentist because the boy is scared.
 Guess which one needs a tooth pulled?